techweed1999/TOHID-AI/README.md

 ## Deployment Options

 ### **Fork & Star the Repository**
-   - Start by forking this repository and giving it a ⭐ to support Globaltechinfo!
+   - Start by forking this repository and giving it a ⭐ to support Tohidkhan6332!
      To set up the TOHID-AI quickly, first fork this repository:
 [![TOHID AI Github Repo](https://img.shields.io/badge/Github-Fork%20Repo-red?style=for-the-badge&logo=Github)](https://github.com/Tohidkhan6332/TOHID-AI/fork)